-If you're still in high school, you might be curious about how GPAs work in college and what you should expect for grades give your major of choice.
+If you're still in high school, you might be curious about how college GPAs work and what you can expect for grades given your major of choice.
 Just like high schools, colleges vary in how they calculate GPA.
-Grade inflation also significantly affects college GPA at most schools, and many students end up with higher GPAs in college than they had in high school.
+Grade inflation also significantly affects college GPA at most schools, causing many students to end up with higher GPAs in college than they had in high school.

 In this article, I'll give you the facts about average GPAs at different types of colleges and within a variety of college majors.

 The average GPA for students at four-year colleges in the US is around 3.15, or a B average.
 This is much higher than it's been in the past, a trend that demonstrates that grade inflation is a very real phenomenon for colleges.
 For example, a C used to be the standard average grade, but now a B is considered average.
 Why is this?

 One factor might be that professors are more vulnerable to student critiques in online forums and are sometimes forced to answer to angry parents if they give poor grades.
 The job of a professor can partially depend on how pleased his or her students are with the class, which is inevitably tied to what grades students get.

 As college becomes more and more expensive, both students and parents expect high grades so they can feel as though they're getting their money's worth.
 This is also a likely reason for grade inflation, especially considering the disparity in average GPA between public and private colleges: according to GradeInflation.com, public schools have around a 3.1 average GPA, whereas private schools have around a 3.3 average GPA.

 Grade inflation might also be happening because professors don't want to jeopardize students' future chances at grad school or job opportunities by doling out low grades in an academic environment that has now come to expect Bs as the norm.

 However, telling you the overall average GPA across colleges and majors is somewhat meaningless as a statistic since GPAs vary so drastically by school and by major.